logo

 (Introduction, Page 7)

-One of the key foundations of anthropology is the concept of cultural relativism: that one’s concepts of morality should hold no bearing outside of one’s cultural context.
-The introduction explains why this is important for readers unfamiliar with anthropology, particularly as they read about the actions that interlocutors take and the decisions they make within a socio-cultural context that is likely very different from their own.
-The book prepares readers to exercise non-judgment by calling on them to practice critical self-reflection while consider the mindset of the book’s subjects.
+One of the key foundations of anthropology is the concept of cultural relativism: that one’s concepts of morality hold no bearing outside of one’s cultural context.
+The Introduction explains why this is important for readers unfamiliar with anthropology, particularly as they read about the actions that interlocutors take and the decisions they make within a socio-cultural context that is likely very different from their own.
+The book prepares readers to exercise non-judgment by calling on them to practice critical self-reflection while considering the mindset of the book’s subjects.